comodopines/practice-git/Exercises.md

 ```
 "git commit" achieves following:

 1) Save the files from staging area to the git repository (or database if you want to call it).

-2) Creates a additional hash objects:
+2) Creates additional hash objects to track the commit, mainly:
- - Commit object: Has details like which author name and email, committer name,
+   a) Commit object: Has details like which author name and email, committer name,
       parent hash (previous commit to current commit) and email and tree object for this commit.
- - Tree object: contains the reference of all the files and their types
+   b) Tree object: contains the reference of all the files and their types
       which were committed as part of this commit.

-# Commit object content
+##Below is the content of a commit object which shows reference to tree, author and committer
 $git cat-file -p <hash of commit object>
 tree 05ca2475d3c2f22ff8835bb202c56b174603c5ff
 author Your Name <you@example.com> 1609628181 +0000
 committer Your Name <you@example.com> 1609628181 +0000

-#Tree object content
+#Tree object content showing the list of blobs and their names added as part of the commit.
 $git cat-file -p <hash of tree object for above commit object first line>
 100644 blob e69de29bb2d1d6434b8b29ae775ad8c2e48c5391    file1.txt
 100644 blob e69de29bb2d1d6434b8b29ae775ad8c2e48c5391    file2.txt